 For Students Seeking Tutoring in The Woodlands, We Offer:

 One-on-one learning with a certified private in-home tutor

 Tutoring at your child's pace & schedule - available 7 days a week

 Personalized instruction in the comfort of your home

 Tutors that are highly-qualified K-12 and university educators

-SchoolTutoring Academy’s tutoring programs for The Woodlands students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for The Woodlands students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 The Woodlands District Curriculum Used in Our In-Home Tutoring Programs

 The Woodlands Schools follow the curriculum set forth by the Texas Department of Education, then with the addition of their skilled staff, they create a curriculum that helps each student reach success.
 The curriculum provides the series of learning objectives central to each subject at each grade level.
 They state what students should know and be able to do, and progress is built upon the learning conducted each year.